Sergio Busquets: the sad announcement of his goodbye to Barcelona

 The midfielder of the Barcelona Sergio Busquets, 34 years old, announced this Wednesday that he will no longer belong to the Barça team at the end of this season.

-“Hello culers: The time has come to announce that this will be my last season at Barça”, said the Barca ‘5’ in a video shared by FC Barcelona.
+“Hello culers: The time has come to announce that this it will be my last season at Barça”, said the Barca ‘5’ in a video shared by the FC Barcelona.

 The club had offered Busquets to continue one more season at the express wish of the coach, Xavi Hernandez, but the midfielder from Badía del Vallès, whose contract ends on June 30, has decided not to accept the renewal.